 May is the month when landscape gardeners become conscious that irises are valuable hardy perennials for the garden.

-The tall bearded irises have come a long way from the “flags” of grandmother’s day.
-Irises, developed over the last 50 years are longstemmed, well branched, floriferous, and display a glorious array of colors.
-They are not to be compared to the dull blues and light yellows may be found at times in old cemeteries or country church yards.
+The tall bearded iris has come a long way from the “flags” of grandmother’s day.
+Irises, developed over the last 50 years are longstemmed, well-branched, floriferous, and display a glorious array of colors.
+They are not to be compared to the dull blues and light yellows may be found at times in old cemeteries or country churchyards.

 The modern iris has petals that are not flimsy or droopy.
 It has heavy substance and fine texture, and the blooms have style and poise.
 Good branching qualities display each bloom separately.

 Iris provides the perennial garden with its most spectacular color of the entire year.
 Especially here in Mid-America, where the iris seems to enjoy the climate, is this versatile flower appreciated?

 Have you ever been asked to view someone’s prize irises only to be led back to see rows and rows of the flowers in regimental order?
 Don’t you wonder then why these lovely plants are not arranged to show their total beauty, as well as their individual perfection?